 - diamondoid-seeded growth of high-purity diamond, and

-- the development of diamondoid-enabled stable monochromatic photoemitter towards practical electron source for microscopy and lithography applications.
+- the development of diamondoid-enabled stable monochromatic photoemitter as a practical electron source for microscopy and lithographic applications.

 Diamond Color Centers

-The diamond color is critical for future quantum and biology technologies.
-The nitrogen-vacancy center in diamond has been demonstrated to be a promising platform for quantum sensing and magnetometry, while the negatively charged silicon-, germanium-, lead-, and tin-vacancy have favorable optical properties and robustness to electric-field fluctuations, which are critical for the realization of future large-scale optical quantum information processing applications.
+The diamond color center is useful for future quantum and biological technologies.
+The nitrogen-vacancy center in diamond has been demonstrated to be a promising platform for quantum sensing and magnetometry, while negatively charged silicon-, germanium-, lead-, and tin-vacancies have favorable optical properties and robustness to electric field fluctuations.
+This is applicable in realizing future large-scale optical quantum information processing applications.